 The relay satellite consisting of S and X-band transponders will relay the Doppler signal between the ground and the orbiter in the far side.
-It will be designed to survive at least 14 months after injection to the initial elliptical orbit.
+It will be designed to survive at least 14 months after injection to the lunar orbit.

-3. Scientific Research
+3. Scientific Subjects

 The global characterization of the lunar surface and investigations of the interior in this mission are categorized into 5 fields of observation; element abundance, mineralogical composition, geological features, global gravity, and magnetic field.
-Totally 14 scientific instruments including those for the observation of lunar and solar-terrestrial environments are under development.
-The major characteristics of the instruments are listed in Table 2.
+The integrated research scenario towards the origin and evolution of the Moon is illustrated in Fig4.
+Totally 14 scientific instruments including those for the observation of solar-terrestrial and lunar environments will be developed which are listed in Table 2.